Definition of Semi-Variable Cost

 - If the fixed cost increases, the breakeven might create a loss situation.

-- The cost is used for internal purposes only; hence it is not given so much importance in the accounts.
+- The cost is used for internal purposes only; hence it is not important in the accounts.

-- The readers of the financial statement won’t be able to know how much portion is fixed cost and how much portion is variable cost as it is reflected as a single cost in the income or profit and loss statement.
+- The readers of the financial statement won’t know how much portion is fixed cost or variable cost as it is reflected as a single cost in the income or profit and loss statement.

 Conclusion

-It is the part of the expense that consists of fixed and variable cost components.
+It is part of the expense comprising fixed and variable cost components.
 Up to a certain production level, the cost is to be considered fixed, and after the production increases or reaches a certain level, the variable cost has to be incurred.
 The main benefit of it is that it is beneficial if the fixed cost is lower, so the breakeven can be achieved easily.
 On the other hand, if the fixed cost is higher, it is difficult to achieve breakeven, and the organization may suffer a loss.
-But, on the other hand, the fixed cost has to be incurred irrespective of income or production volume, which might increase the production cost.
+But on the other hand, the fixed cost has to be incurred irrespective of income or production volume, which might increase the production cost.

 Recommended Articles